URI-Hydrobotics-Team/AUV/control/hub/README.md

 ## Socket Structure
 All sockets used for communication are connectionless, of the datagram type (UDP), and use the internet doman.<br>
-Each message is a chracter string starting with the character '!'.
+Each message is a character string starting with the character '!'.
 Then a 3 character ID is next (e.g. "!HUB") which is used to designate the sender.
-Then a ' ' character is appened along with another 3 characters for message TYPE.
-FInally another space is appended along with the contents of the message.
+Then a ' ' character is appended along with another 3 characters for message TYPE.
+Finally another space is appended along with the contents of the message.
 Messages can be up to 256 bytes long.
 ### Example Messages (for demonstration purposes)
-	!HUB ERR failed to initialize sensors<br>
+	!HUB ERR failed to initialize sensors
-	!HUB ALR leak detected<br>
+	!HUB ALR leak detected
-	!LOG ALR large log size<br>
+	!LOG ALR large log size
-	!DBX CMD thrust vect 20,40,60<br>
+	!DBX CMD thrust vect 20,40,60
 In practice, these messages are likely going to be heavily abreviated in order to save message space
 ### Message TYPEs
-	ERR	error<br>
+	ERR	error
-	ALR	alarm<br>
+	ALR	alarm
-	STS	status<br>
+	STS	status
-	CMD 	command<br>
+	CMD 	command
-	TEL	telemetry (raw data from sensors)<br>
+	TEL	telemetry (raw data from sensors)
 ## Input and Output
 Data enters the "hub" from "sources" (sensors, etc.).
 Input can be gathered from GPIO, sockets, etc.